-The compensation plan for State Police Lieutenants covered by this Agreement shall be as specified in Appendix G and Appendices III, and IV.
+The compensation plan for State Police Lieutenants covered by this Agreement shall be as specified in Appendix G and Appendices IV and V.

-- 7. Except as specified in Paragraph 6 in Article 12 (Performance Evaluation), movement to a higher step hereunder is predicated on satisfactory performance, based on the annual performance evaluation.
-In all cases, failure to achieve a satisfactory annual evaluation will result in loss of credit for that year's service in computing time on step. - 8.
-An employee who has been demoted from a position: - (a) without loss of pay; or - (b) with a percentage loss of pay pursuant to Section 6.072 of the Rules and Regulations for Personnel Administration; or
+7. Except as specified in Paragraph 6 in Article 12 (Performance Evaluation), movement to a higher step hereunder is predicated on satisfactory performance, based on the annual performance evaluation.
+In all cases, failure to achieve a satisfactory annual evaluation will result in loss of credit for that year's service in computing time on step.

+8. An employee who has been demoted from a position:

+(a) without loss of pay; or